CAMeL-Lab/Arabic_ALA-LC_Romanization/README.md

 To run the MADAMIRA morphological analyser and disambiguator, you must have a MADAMIRA distribution in the project directory, which you can obtain from [here](http://innovation.columbia.edu/technologies/cu14012_arabic-language-disambiguation-for-natural-language-processing-applications).

 The database used is almor-msa-s31.db (see `documentation/MADAMIRA-UserManual` p6 for more info).
-If you have access to this database, you must have the database file inside `MADAMIRA/resources/` and setup the MADAMIRA config file located in `MADAMIRA/config/almor.properties` as follows:
+If you have access to this database, place the database file inside `MADAMIRA/resources/` and setup the MADAMIRA config file located in `MADAMIRA/config/almor.properties` by updating the following flag:
 > `ALMOR.text.MSA.database.name=almor-s31.db`